Saransh2024/Contact-Mangement-System/README.md

 Project Link- contact- https://contact-management-system-saransh.netlify.app

-Created an application to store the contact details of people entered by the Logged in User.
+o Created an application to store the contact details of people entered by the Logged in User.

 o The Logged in user can perform CRUD operations on his stored contacts.